gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### getOrderDiscount
-Calculates the discount on order-amount based on amount ranges configured in order_discount reward.
+Calculates the discount on order-amount

 ```javascript
 // Promise